bimone/addins-colorsplasher/README.md

-# addins-colorsplasher
+# Color Splashe

-- In the wiki section, you will find most of the information from our documentation regarding the Color Splasher Addin
+- In the [wiki](https://github.com/bimone/addins-colorsplasher/wiki) section, you will find most of the information from our documentation regarding the Color Splasher Addin